backstage/backstage/docs/getting-started/app-custom-theme.md

 };
 ```

-_Aplying your custom theme with overrides_
+_Applying your custom theme with overrides_

 ```ts
 import { createApp } from '@backstage/core-app-api';